 Common health concerns

-The most common diseases in Beagles are those that affect the eyes, skin, and ears.
-The breed is prone to suffer from hereditary or genetic pathologies.
+The most common diseases in Beagles affect the eyes, skin, and ears.
+The breed is prone to suffer from hereditary or genetic health issues.

-This breed is relatively healthy, so it is not easy to catch viruses or develop any health problems.
+This breed is relatively healthy, so spotting viruses or developing health problems is difficult.
 There are specific ailments to which beagles are prone.

 For example, beagles can suffer from: